Unity-Technologies/ml-agents/docs/FAQ.md

 ## TensorFlowSharp flag not turned on

-If you have already imported the TensorFlowSharp plugin, but haven't set ENABLE_TENSORFLOW flag for your scripting define symbols, you will see the following error message:
+Before version 0.6, we use specific scripting define symbols when using TensorflowSharp.
+If you have already imported the TensorFlowSharp plugin, but haven't set
+ENABLE_TENSORFLOW flag for your scripting define symbols, you will see the following error message: